EricomSoftwareLtd/zte-connector/README.md

 Ericom ZTEdge Connector in a docker container zte-client has been integrated into docker environment to allow for easy deployments in Cradlepoint routers.

-*Notes: Not all Cradlepoint models support docker containers.
+> **_NOTE:_** Not all Cradlepoint models support docker containers.
 Please refer to specific router documentation to determine if it is compatible with the current project.

 The **zte-client** can be used as a client or as a connector.
 Cradlepoint routers use connector mode.